yonglehou/echo-net/README.md

 - Implementation of maintenance engines
 - 'this' implementation so that echo-net records itself
 - Attempt machine learning to auto categorize messages based on contents of echo messages.
+- Use this data to auto generate reports based on the sets of messages?

 # echo-net
 Meant to be used as a 'printf-like diagnostic tool' to aid in tracing distributed systems.